Scott City, Atchison County, Missouri

-Scott City is an extinct town in Atchison County, in the U.S. state of Missouri.
+Scott City is an extinct hamlet in Atchison County, in the U.S. state of Missouri.
 The GNIS classifies it as a populated place, but the precise location of the town site is unknown.

 Scott City had the name of its founder, Margaret Scott.
 A variant name was North Star.
 A post office called North Star was established in 1857, and remained in operation until 1874.